daviddrysdale/python-phonenumbers/README.md

 * Force-load the geocoding metadata by invoking `import phonenumbers.geocoder`.
 * Force-load the carrier metadata by invoking `import phonenumbers.carrier`.
+* Force-load the timezone metadata by invoking `import phonenumbers.timezone`.
 * Force-load the normal metadata by calling `phonenumbers.PhoneMetadata.load_all()`.

 Project Layout